-The mailbox (MBX) that perl can create to communicate with a pipe defaults to a buffer size of 512.
-The default buffer size is adjustable via the logical name PERL_MBX_SIZE provided that the value falls between 128 and the SYSGEN parameter MAXBUF inclusive.
-For example, to double the MBX size from the default within a Perl program, use $SENV{ 'PERL_MBX_SIZE '} = 1024;$ and then open and use pipe constructs.
+The mailbox (MBX) that perl can create to communicate with a pipe defaults to a buffer size of 8192 on 64-bit systems, 512 on VAX.
+The default buffer size is adjustable via the logical name PERL\MBX\SIZE provided that the value falls between 128 and the SYSGEN parameter MAXBUF inclusive.
+For example, to set the mailbox size to 32767 use \$ENV{'PERL\MBX\SIZE'} = 32767; and then open and use pipe constructs.
 An alternative would be to issue the command: